 The Accreditation Council for Graduate Medical Education (ACGME) and American Board of Medical Specialties (ABMS) have adopted six general competencies for residency training.
 The resulting standards are listed below and are embedded in our residency program:

 Academic Half-Day and Core Conferences

-Our residents participate in interactive sessions at an Academic Half-Day, led by our Internal Medicine faculty.
-The sessions are held every Wednesday afternoon.
-The Academic Half Day topics are based upon the core curriculum of Internal Medicine.
-The interactive sessions include lectures, case presentations with discussion, web-based content, and podcasts.
-The sessions afford each resident an opportunity to review all of the core curriculum topics.
-In addition, the sessions provide opportunities for residents to interact with other subspecialty faculty in educational sessions.
+Our residents participate in interactive sessions at Academic Half Day, led by our Internal Medicine faculty.
+The sessions are held every Wednesday afternoon and include topics based upon the core curriculum of Internal Medicine.
+The interactive sessions include lections, case presentations with discussions, simulation, small-group exercises, web-based content, and podcasts.
+The sessions afford each resident an opportunity to review all of the core curriculum topics while interacting with core and subspecialty faculty in educational sessions.

 Academic Half Day incorporates Journal Club, Morbidity & Mortality conferences, and Quality Improvement sessions throughout the year.

 Morning Report is held from 7:00-8:00am on Monday, Tuesday, and Thursday.
 Conferences are led by Internal Medicine Program faculty and focus on interesting patient cases, MKSAP questions, and review of common diagnoses.

 Provided by the St. Mary’s Continuing Medical Education program, residents attend Grand Rounds on Thursdays at noon throughout the year.
 Presentation topics vary based upon the learning and practice needs of our residents and medical colleagues.
 As a component of the educational curriculum, each of our residents provides a grand rounds presentation during the third year of training.